 REPRESENTATIVE RESULTS:

 The repression capability of the REMOTE-control system has been demonstrated in two different approaches thus far.
 In the first approach, lac repressor binding sites were inserted at the endogenous promoter of the Dnmt1 gene.
 In the second approach, which is recommended by this protocol, the repressor binding sites were inserted into a downstream intron to avoid the potential risk of affecting promoter function by the insertion and thereby to simplify application of the REMOTE-control system.
-Both approaches resulted in successful repression (Figure 2A, B and Figure 3B,C)10.
+Both approaches resulted in successful repression (Figure 2A, B and Figure 3A–C)10.
 Dnmt1 expression was repressed to 15% of the unregulated levels using the promoter-based approach (Figure 2A).
 This tight repression was reversed in a dose-dependent manner by treating mice with varying amounts of IPTG (Figure 2A).
 The observed Dnmt1 repression was validated at the protein level by immunostaining (Figure 2B).
-We did not observe any noticeable difference in Dnmt1 expression between Dnmt1+/+ and Dnmt1LO/LO mice, confirming that our lacO modification had not disrupted normal promoter function10.
+We did not observe any noticeable difference in Dnmt1 expression between Dnmt1+/+ and Dnmt1LO/LO mice, confirming that our lac operator insertion had not disrupted normal promoter function10.
 The intron-based approach achieved more than 90% repression from operators located several kilobases downstream of the transcription start site by attenuating transcription elongation (Figure 3A, B)10.
 This intron-based approach was further validated on seven additional robust promoters (Figure 3C).
 Invariably tight repression was achieved from all of the promoters tested.
 No correlation between the residual expression levels and the strengths of the promoters was observed, suggesting that the repression capacity of our intron-based repression system exceeds the transcriptional potency of all of the robust promoters we tested (Figure 3C).

 The in vivo upregulation capability of the REMOTE-control system was also demonstrated on the Dnmt1 gene.
 We introduced two copies of the tet operator into the Dnmt1 promoter, together with lac operator sequences, to allow for either upregulation or downregulation depending on which effector protein is present.
 Robust upregulation and downregulation of Dnmt1 expression, close to two orders of magnitude (10% to 650%), were achieved in ESCs containing the modified endogenous Dnmt1 allele (Dnmt1LGT) (Figure 4A)10.
 Both regulations were fully reversible and inducible by IPTG and Dox treatments, respectively (Figure 4A).
 We next introduced the Dnmt1LGT modification into the mouse germline to test the in vivo upregulation capability of the REMOTE-control system.
 Strong upregulation of Dnmt1 was observed from the liver, spleen, and kidney, whereas no detectable upregulation in the heart was observed (Figure 4B)7.
 The cell cycle-dependent expression pattern of Dnmt1 and the scarcity of proliferative cells in the heart may underlie this observation10,56.
 It remains to be seen whether this limitation can be overcome by increasing the expression level of the activator or the number of its binding sites.